HungBuiTien/TrueBeamSTx-simulation/README.md

 3) Introduction to project:

-4) Simulation structure:
+4) How to download:

-5) How to run
+5) How to run simulation:

+6) Analysis results:

+7)